klessydra/T13x/toolchain_files/Readme.md

    https://github.com/riscv/riscv-gnu-toolchain

-2) - replace the patched file riscv-opc.c in <path_to_toolchain>/riscv-gdb/opcode/
+2) - replace the patched file riscv-binutils/riscv-opc.c in <path_to_toolchain>/riscv-gdb/opcode/
-   - replace the patched file riscv-opc.c in <path_to_toolchain>/riscv-binutils/opcode/
+   - replace the patched file riscv-binutils/riscv-opc.h in <path_to_toolchain>/riscv-gdb/include/opcode/
-   - replace the patched file riscv-opc.h in <path_to_toolchain>/riscv-gdb/include/opcode/
+   - replace the patched file riscv-gdb/riscv-opc.c in <path_to_toolchain>/riscv-binutils/opcode/
-   - replace the patched file riscv-opc.h in <path_to_toolchain>/riscv-binutils/include/opcode/
+   - replace the patched file riscv-gdb/riscv-opc.h in <path_to_toolchain>/riscv-binutils/include/opcode/

 3) Build the toolchain using the following commands

-  - ./configure --prefix=/opt/riscv/ --with-arch=rv32g --with-abi=ilp32
+  - ./configure --prefix=/opt/riscv/ --with-arch=rv32ia --with-abi=ilp32
   -  make

 4) After the build, in order to use both pulpino ri5cy toolchain and klessydra toolchain simultaneusly, execute the "make_links.sh" which creates symbolic links of the official pointers.